mmingoia/HTML_MN_Group_Project/README.md

 -Python

-## Result of Analysis
+## Result of the Analysis

-We were able to determine top 5 factors for voter turnout:
+We have determined top 5 factors for voter turnout:
 1. Midterm vs. Presidential
-2. Registration
-3. Percentage of African American voters
+2. Percentage of Registered voters
-4. Percentage of White Voters
-5. Percentage of non-voters due to registration problem
+3. Percentage of non-voters due to registration problem
+4. Percentage of African American voters
+5. Percentage of White Voters

+We have built Random Forest Model for predicting the target variable - voter turnout, based on these factors with 91.3% accuracy.

 ## Recommendation for future analysis

 - For our future election voters will gather data based on education and income.
-- Get historical voter data on from each state.
+- Get historical voter data from each state.
-- How absentee ballots have impacted outcomes major elections.
-Effect of increased absentee ballots in 2020, will that increase stay, or drop in the future
+- Analyze how absentee ballots have impacted outcomes major elections.
+Effect of increased absentee ballots in 2020, will that increase stay or drop in the future
-- How electoral college is in comparison to popular vote from other developed countries.
+- Compare electoral college with popular vote in other developed countries.
 - Gather more data of voter trends

 ## Communication Protocols:
-We as a group will communicate though our Slack Channel, during class and after class hours.
-During our time we will discuss the outline, tasks for each member, and assistance as needed to complete the segment on time.
+We as a group have been communicating though our Slack Channel, during class and after class hours.
+During our time we discuss the outline, tasks for each member, and assistance as needed to complete the segment on time.

 ![Vote Turnout](Images/download.png).  ![Vote Turnout](Images/download.jpg). ![Vote Turnout](Images/download-1.jpg)